 The index provides a framework to benchmark and support countries in their energy transition efforts considering their current energy system performance, and the readiness of their macro-economic, social and regulatory environment for energy transition.
-The index benchmarks 125 countries across 40 indicators.
-The most recent edition of the index was launched in collaboration with the Ministry of Energy of Thailand.
-The next edition will be published in Q1 2020.
+The index benchmarks 115 countries across 40 indicators.
+The most recent edition of the index was launched in May 2020, with in-depth commentary on the near term imperatives for energy transition post COVID-19.
+The next edition will be published in Q1 2021.

 This workstream will leverage insights from Energy Transition Index, and other initiatives from Forum's platforms to engage with policy makers and key energy stakeholders in countries to foster sharing of best practices on accelerating the energy transition.
 In 2020, the Forum convened energy sector stakeholders at the highest levels in Malaysia, Thailand, Japan, China, Pakistan, and Brazil for dialogues on local energy transition priorities and challenges, and best practices to leverage economic recovery to leapfrog in energy transition.